Mt. Vernon in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Robert M. La Follette, a political titan and zealous advocate for reform, will always be a true native son of the Town of Primrose.

-Marker series.
-This marker is included in the Wisconsin, Dane County Historical Society
+Topics and series.
+This historical marker is listed in this topic list: Government & Politics.
+In addition, it is included in the Wisconsin, Dane County Historical Society series list.

 Location.
 42° 55.406′ N, 89° 40.634′ W. Marker is in Mt.
 Vernon, Wisconsin, in Dane County.
-Marker is at the intersection of County Highway G and Oak Grove Road, on the left when traveling south on County Highway G. Touch for map.
-Marker is located in the triangle between the intersection of CTH G and Oak Grove Road.
-Marker is at or near this postal address: 8799 Oak Grove Rd., Verona WI 53593, United States of America.
+Marker is at the intersection of County Highway G and Oak Grove Road, on the left when traveling south on County Highway G. Marker is located in the triangle between the intersection of CTH G and Oak Grove Road.
+Touch for map.
+Marker is at or near this postal address: 8799 Oak Grove Rd, Verona WI 53593, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Donald Park (approx. 2.7 miles away); Primrose Lutheran Church (approx. 2.9 miles away); Pioneer Scottish Settlement (approx. 3.8 miles away); Springdale Lutheran Church (approx. 5.8 miles away); Old Town (approx. 6.6 miles away); German Valley (approx. 6.9 miles away); Hauge Log Church - 1852 (approx. 7.2 miles away); Paoli (approx. 7.6 miles away).
 Touch for a list and map of all markers in Mt.
 Vernon.

 Credits.
 This page was last revised on April 26, 2018.
-This page originally submitted on April 26, 2018, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 81 times since then and 6 times this year.
+It was originally submitted on April 26, 2018, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 178 times since then and 38 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 26, 2018, by Paul Fehrenbach of Germantown, Wisconsin. • Andrew Ruppenstein was the editor who published this page.